Skip to content

 Identify a problem facing your community.
 How might a citizen solve the problem?
 Write a 500-word essay, two pages, double-spaced, that includes the following:

-• What way can you contribute to your community?
-How might others view this problem or opportunity differently?
+• How might others view this problem or opportunity differently?

 • What are the ways you can approach this issue?